malramsay64/phd-thesis/03_Dynamics/results.md

       than below a melting point?

 - Rotational diffusion constant
-    - This is the MSR of the rotations
+    - This is the MSD of the rotations
     - Plotting this value could be rather interesting

 - Length scales